-Named for the year the Canadiens were founded (fun fact: the Habs are the longest continuously operating professional ice hockey team in the world), Club 1909 is the official points program and online portal for Canadiens fans.
-Anyone can join, it’s free, and in addition to rewards, they also do tons of fun stuff, like their current “Name in the Ice” promotion: everyone who registers for Club 1909 will have their name printed and frozen into the Bell Centre ice when the arena schedule permits, making them a very literal part of the game.
+Named for the year the Canadiens were founded (the Habs are the longest continuously operating professional ice hockey team in the world), Club 1909 is the official points program and online portal for Canadiens fans.
+Anyone can join, it’s free, and you can earn points for cool Canadiens items like player bobbleheads, Habs books, retired jersey pins and more.
+Rewards also include access to unique and exclusive offers, like the chance to catch a game from the press gallery.
 Go Habs, go!